More than 42,000 subscribers.

 Funds for the program are made possible, in whole, by the successes of CAT's Long Beach Turkey Trot and the Haute Dog Parades.
 CAT generally focuses on projects and events for animals, youth, the environment, and learning.
-Some of the other CAT projects include monthly 30-Minute Beach Cleanups, the Father/Daughter Dance, the Bulldog Beauty Contest, the National Elementary School Spelling Bee, Long Beach Losers, Operation Easter Basket, the Miss Long Beach and Southern California Cities pageants and the National Adult Spelling Bee.
+Some of the other CAT projects include monthly 30-Minute Beach Cleanups, the Father/Daughter Dance, the Bulldog Beauty Contest, the National Kids Spelling Bee, Long Beach Losers, Operation Easter Basket, the Miss Long Beach and Southern California Cities pageants and the National Adult Spelling Bee.

 Will you become a fan on Facebook?

 2015 Givers (so far)